 Originally from Stamford, Connecticut, Tony and his wife Jennifer, now live in Alexandria, Virginia.
 They have three children, Nicholas, Elizabeth and Caroline.
 Tony coached youth baseball and softball for many years, served on the Board of Directors of Alexandria Little League, and as Vice Chairman of the University of Maryland’s Center for American Politics and Citizenship.

 Tony Roda has been actively involved in public policy since 1982.
-Today, he is able to draw upon a depth of experience, and contacts in the legislative, regulatory and political areas to assist his clients meet their objectives in Washington.
+Today, he can draw upon a depth of experience, and contacts in the legislative, regulatory, and political areas to assist his clients meet their objectives in Washington.

 Tony became associated with Williams & Jensen in 1992 and became a principal of the ﬁrm in 1995.
 He is adept at planning and executing the broad strategies and day-to-day tactics needed for success in Congress and the federal agencies, such as identifying and organizing bipartisan Congressional allies and private sector coalitions, drafting legislation, white papers and talking points, shaping legislative histories, preparing witnesses for Congressional hearings, and providing overall strategic advice.
 Tony has managed projects that have resulted in changes to federal law (including the Internal Revenue Code), federal appropriations funding, and speciﬁc regulatory relief.